ervinjahic65/index.html/README.md

-Simpe web apps, feel free to use this code.
+Simple web apps, feel free to use this code.